lnkhamalah/medical-transportation-system-design/05-System-Architecture/04-network-topology.md

 ### Components

-- AWS Lambda functions (attached to VPC)
+- AWS Lambda functions attached to VPC

 ### Purpose

 Lambda functions execute business logic and are the only components allowed to communicate with the database.

 These functions are not publicly accessible directly.
 They are invoked only through API Gateway.

 ### Security Controls

+- No public IP assignment
-- Security group allowing outbound access only to:
+- Security group allowing outbound access only to the RDS security group
-  - Database security group
 - No inbound internet access
-- No public IP assignment

 ---